thorchain/thornode/docs/validator.md

 Alternatively, you can use a pre made [docker image](https://github.com/varnav/binance-node-docker) to simplfy it.

 We've provided a ready to use command to start Binance.
-It is recommended that this is run on a separate server to THORNode
+It is required that this is run on a separate server to THORNode, due to they both use the same ports.
 ```bash
 make -C build/docker run-testnet-binance
 ```